ktsr42/qtb/doc/qtb.md

-Once the test tree has been set up, tests are executed by calling `.qtb.execute`. `.qtb.execute` takes one optional argument, the path to the subtree of tests that are to be executed.
+Once the test tree has been set up, tests are executed by calling `.qtb.execute`. `.qtb.execute` takes one optional argument, the path to the sub-tree of tests that are to be executed.
 If no argument is given, all tests in the tree are executed.
-The path argument may desginate a single test to run. `.qtb.execute` will either return `1b` if all unit tests that were executed were successful or `0b` if any one of them returned an error or threw an exception.
+The path argument may designate a single test to run. `.qtb.execute` will either return `1b` if all unit tests that were executed were successful or `0b` if any one of them returned an error or threw an exception.
 It will also print a log of the tests and special functions that it runs to stdout.

 By default, qtb will catch exceptions that are thrown from the unit tests.
-For debugging purposes, this can be turned off by calling `.qtb.executeDebug`.
-When run via executeDebug, no execeptions are being caught by qtb, thus allowing the first exception to bubble up to the q prompet so that the error can be investigated more easily.
+This can be avoided by calling `.qtb.executeDebug` for debugging.
+When run via executeDebug, no execeptions are being caught by qtb, thus allowing the first exception to bubble up to the q prompt so that the error can be investigated more easily.

 Any of the special nodes are added to a suite via the functions